NixOS/rfcs/rfcs/0042-config-option.md

 | Mandatory user-specific values | Reminds the user that they have to set this in order for the program to work, an evaluation error will catch a missing value early | [`services.hydra.hydraURL`](https://nixos.org/nixos/manual/options.html#opt-services.hydra.hydraURL), [`services.davmail.url`](https://nixos.org/nixos/manual/options.html#opt-services.davmail.url) | |
 | Sensitive data, passwords | To avoid those ending in the Nix store, ideally an option like `passwordFile` should replace a password placeholder in the configuration file at runtime | | This is specifically about configuration files that have a `password`-like setting |

+This should be described in the NixOS manual.

 ## Backwards compatibility with existing modules

 This RFC has to be thought of as a basis for *new* modules first and foremost.
 By using this approach we can provide a good basis for a new module, with great flexibility for future changes.

 A lot of already existing NixOS modules provide a mix of options for single settings and `extraConfig`-style options, which as explained in the [Motivation](#motivation) section leads to problems.
 In general it is not easy or even impossible to convert such a module to the style described in this RFC in a backwards-compatible way without any workarounds.
 One workaround is to add an option `useLegacyConfig` or `declarative` which determines the modules behavior in regards to old options.

 # Drawbacks
 [drawbacks]: #drawbacks